marcomau06/GraphMetaMat/README.md

 /path/to/GraphMetaMat/dataset/stress_strain
 ```

-## Quick Run

-We specify all model and data configurations for metamaterial generation in 3 configuration files: `config_general.py`, `config_dataset.py`, and `config_model.py`.
-For the quick-run tutorial, we will run inference with a trained model on the stress-strain dataset.
-All generated otuputs and trained model files are saved to a log file.
-This is specified in the `log_dir` parameter of `config_general.py`.
-To run just inference, we need to specify `log_dir` that contains the trained model.
-We provide the trained models in the log files in [Models and Configurations](#models-and-configurations).
+Next, download the trained models and configuration files, `config_general.py`, `config_dataset.py`, and `config_model.py`, from the figshare data repository [LINK].
+The three config files control the model, data, and directory settings.
+All generated outputs and trained model files are saved to a log file, specified by the `log_dir` parameter of `config_general.py`.
+To run inference, `log_dir` that contains the trained model should be specified.

-First, overwrite the `config_general.py`, `config_dataset.py`, and `config_model.py` from the `/path/to/GraphMetaMat/logs/quick_run` directory to the `/path/to/GraphMetaMat` directory.
+Overwrite the `config_general.py`, `config_dataset.py`, and `config_model.py` from the `/path/to/GraphMetaMat/logs/quick_run` directory to the `/path/to/GraphMetaMat` directory.
 Next, set the `log_dir` in `config_general.yaml` to the directory that contains the trained model:

 ```
 load_model: /path/to/GraphMetaMat/logs/quick_run/trained_model # NOTE: this is different for non quick_run setups...